baker-fi/bakerfi-contracts/README.md

 * Easy to Use Interface
 * Leverage based on Flash Loans
 * Liquid Yield Shares matETH
+* Proxied Deployment for Settings, Vault and Strategies

 ## Integrations
 * AAVE v3